Table of Contents

 The first step after a pedestrian accident is to seek medical attention, even for minor injuries.
 Collisions can cause hidden harm that needs early treatment.
 Medical care ensures proper assessment and creates a treatment plan, which could include therapy or surgery.

-Having medical records is crucial for your claim, as they link injuries to the accident, strengthening your case for compensation.
+Having medical records is crucial for your claim, as they link injuries to the accident, supporting your case for compensation.

-At Arash Law, our personal injury lawyers connect clients with top healthcare providers to ensure they receive the best care and support for their cases.
+At Arash Law, our personal injury lawyers can help connect clients with healthcare providers for medical care and support for their cases.

 Make Sure You Document The Scene Of The Collision